 The next one is also a product from Battery Tender brand, it is an upgrade to the Battery Tender 021-0123 Junior - the Battery Tender Plus 021-0128.
 This model is also a small unit at only 2.3 pounds and dimensions of 11 inches x 4 inches x 11 inches.
 This means that it is easy to take places if you need.

-This battery tender is designed for 12 volt batteries and has a charging speed of 1.25 amps.
+This battery maintainer is designed for 12 volt batteries and has a charging speed of 1.25 amps.
 The Plus is 50% more power which means a much quicker charge than the Junior.
 It is also a smart charger and will switch automatically between full charging power and float charge power.

 This means that it can be used to charge and then maintain a battery at proper storage voltage which is good because it will not damage the battery it is hooked too.